Cha0s2nd/cha0s2nd-vscode-cds/README.md

 # Cha0s Data Tools (Dynamics 365)

-An extension to lessen the woes of working with Dynamics 365 (CRM) and Common Data Services customizations.
-The idea was to make uploading and publising webresources a breeze (something that I magnaged to do), and eventially manage the entire dev process.
+An extension to assist when working with Dynamics 365 (CRM) and Common Data Services customizations.<br>The idea was to make uploading and publising webresources easier, and eventially manage the entire dev process.

 #### This extension is currently in beta, more features are being added and with it more bugs

-Early-bound classes are generated using the [DLaB.Xrm.EarlyBoundGenerator](https://github.com/daryllabar/DLaB.Xrm.XrmToolBoxTools/wiki/Early-Bound-Generator).
+Early-bound classes are generated using the [DLaB.Xrm.EarlyBoundGenerator](https://github.com/daryllabar/DLaB.Xrm.XrmToolBoxTools/wiki/Early-Bound-Generator).<br>
 Support for [Spkl](https://github.com/scottdurow/SparkleXrm/wiki/spkl) has been included, this is currently the only way to do plugin deployments with this extension.

 Currently not supported but planned for future: